microsoft/knossos-ksc/doc/sphinx/SYNTAX.md

 #### Float

-`Float` types are 64-bit IEE 754 double-precision floating point numbers.
-Other precisions could be considered in the future.
+`Float` types are 32-bit IEE 754 single-precision floating point numbers.
+Other precisions are an open issue (https://github.com/microsoft/knossos-ksc/issues/358)

 `Float` literals are numeric values with a decimal point, with optional sign, for example: `10.0` and `-1.23`.
 Scientific notation is not supported.